DIY Natural Vapor Rub with Kid-Safe Version

 Is Vicks Vapor Rub Safe?

-Compared to spraying glyphosate on your weeds (that’s been heavily linked to cancer) and perfume-laden products in your home and on your body (they are known neurotoxins), Vicks Vapor Rub isn’t that bad.
+Compared to spraying glyphosate on your weeds (that's been heavily linked to cancer) and using perfume-laden products Vicks Vapor Rub isn't that bad.

-Even though one blogger refers to Vicks as “deadly vapor rub”, it’s just not that bad.
+For example, one blogger refers to Vicks as “deadly vapor rub”, but really that's just way too harsh.

-However, here are some ingredients in Vicks you might want to avoid and make your own homemade vapor rub instead.
+However, here are some ingredients in Vicks you might want to avoid by making your own homemade vapor rub instead.

 Petrolatum – Derived from petroleum, which is known to be often contaminated with PAHs, which have been classified by the European Union as a carcinogen and are also linked to skin irritation and allergies.

 Synthetic Essential Oils – Vicks clearly states that the camphor oil in their product is synthetic.
-While they claim it’s just as effective as natural camphor, it’s still synthetic.
-I prefer not to use synthetic essential oils–just the real thing for me, please.
-There are other options and when you make this chest rub yourself, you can choose the oils that work best for you, just do make sure to only use pure essential oils.
+While they claim it's just as effective as natural camphor, it's still, in my opinion, best to avoid that and use pure essential oils instead.

 Ingredients